-- (d) The Company's material associate, Teco Image, has quoted market prices.
-As of December 31, 2022 and 2021, the fair value was \$559,584 and \$567,936, respectively. - (e) The Company is the single largest shareholder of Teco Image with a 29.69% equity interest.
-Taking into consideration the extent of other shareholders' participation in previous shareholders' meeting of Teco Image and the voting right record of significant proposals, which indicates that the Company has no current ability to direct the relevant activities of Teco Image, the Company has no control, but only has significant influence, over the investee. - (f) In 2022, the Group recognized impairment loss of \$70,000 on its investment in Teco Image as the asset's carrying amount exceeded its recoverable amount. - C. The Company continued to increase its investment in the investee Tien Da Investment Co., Ltd. and was assessed to have significant influence over the investee in the third quarter of 2021.
-Therefore, the investee was transferred to investment accounted for using equity method from non-current financial assets at fair value through other comprehensive income. - D. The Company has no investments accounted for using equity method pledged to others.
+- D. The Group's material associate, Teco Image, has quoted market prices.
+As of December 31, 2022 and 2021, the fair value was \$559,584 and \$567,936, respectively. - E. The Group is the single largest shareholder of Teco Image with a 29.69% equity interest.
+Taking into consideration the extent of other shareholders' participation in previous shareholders' meeting of Teco Image and the voting right record of significant proposals, which indicates that the Group has no current ability to direct the relevant activities of Teco Image, the Group has no control, but only has significant influence, over the investee. - F. In 2022, the Group recognized impairment loss of \$70,000 on its investment in Teco Image as the asset's carrying amount exceeded its recoverable amount. - G. The Group continued to increase its investment in the investee Tien Da Investment Co., Ltd. in 2021 and was assessed to have significant influence over the investee in the third quarter of 2021.
+Therefore, the investee was transferred to investment accounted for using equity method from non-current financial assets at fair value through other comprehensive income. - H. The Group has no investments accounted for using equity method pledged to others.